Kotlin/KEEP/proposals/KEEP-0416-collection-literals.md

 We add overloads for one and zero elements because they return specialized lists.

 All the mentioned numbers can be seen in the raw benchmark data, that can be found in the [`resources/collection-literals-benchmark/`](../resources/collection-literals-benchmark) directory of the KEEP repo root.

+### Performance.
+Companion object allocation

+There is one more potential performance issue: `Companion` object allocation.
+We haven't taken measurements, but in practice, it may well be the case that we need to release [the statics proposal](./KEEP-0427-static-member-type-extension.md) before making collection literals stable.

+In that case, we could ask users to declare `operator fun of` as a static function instead of `companion object` function.

 ## IDE support